Amosyig/Crop-Recommendation-system/README.md

 <h1 align="center"> Crop Recommendation System</h1>

-As precision agriculture becomes more and more the main vogue.
-There comes the need to apply machine learning to the whole process.
-Using [data](https://www.kaggle.com/datasets/atharvaingle/crop-recommendation-dataset) augmented  from india's dataset on Climate, Rainfall, and Fertilizer, this project demonstrates one of the many applications of Machine Learning in precision agriculture.
+With the increasing popularity of precision agriculture, the integration of machine learning has become essential.
+This project showcases one of the numerous applications of machine learning in precision agriculture by utilizing [data](https://www.kaggle.com/datasets/atharvaingle/crop-recommendation-dataset) derived from India's Climate, Rainfall, and Fertilizer datasets, thus demonstrating its potential for the entire process.

 ## On Model
 Trained with a dataset containing details of the profile of about 2200 agricultural farms, the Machine Learning system achieves 99% accuracy in making recommendations on the right crop to plant from 22 different crop types, such as rice, jute, kidney beans, coffee, cotton, lentil.